| Brighid

 that Bride herself tended the flame.
 Killdare means 'cell

+of oak' which perhaps hints at an older tradition.
 As St Ffraid, the Goddess made a return to Wales under another

 name.
 She is said to have crossed the Irish Sea on a boat